Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Conclusion

-Of the many models we could have used to illustrate the results, we chose the open Toda chain and the Gaudin model, two emblematic finite-dimensional integrable systems.
-A strong motivation for studying the finite Gaudin model is Vicedo's construction of a class of non-ultralocal field theories as affine Gaudin models \cite{Vic}.
+Of the many models we could have used to illustrate the results in the present work, we chose the open Toda chain and the Gaudin model, two emblematic finite-dimensional integrable systems.
+The motivation for studying the finite Gaudin model is Vicedo's construction of a class of non-ultralocal field theories as affine Gaudin models \cite{Vic}.
 We very much hope that the present results combined with the approach of \cite{CSV} and Vicedo's construction will allow us to overcome the current limitation of Lagrangian multiforms to only ultralocal field theories.